The power of heritage: Celebrating Hispanic Heritage Month with the Social Work Club at Saint Leo

 Food from different parts of Hispanic countries as a representation of the Hispanic Heritage Month.
 (Photo taken by Sayuri Vargas-Hernandez)

-“My husband is a professional chef who loves to cook, so he made empanadas since he is originally from the Republic of Dominique,” said Christine Nieves, a veteran student majoring in social work.
+“My husband is a professional chef who loves to cook, so he made empanadas since he is originally from the Dominican Republic,” said Christine Nieves, a veteran student majoring in social work.

 Nieves also mentioned, “I may be older than most students here at Saint Leo and have a different outlook, but I love celebrating Hispanic Heritage Month because it brings unity and allows me to interact with the Social Work Club and students from various backgrounds.”